1893–94 Oregon Agricultural Aggies football team: November 11: vs. Albany College

-Game 2: at Oregon State Normal School
+November 17: at Oregon State Normal School

-The Aggies extended their record to 2-0 with a victory on Friday, November 17, 1893 over Oregon State Normal School, playing in bad weather before a scant crowd of about 300 fans in Monmouth, Oregon.
+According to a short item in the Albany Weekly Herald-Disseminator, a match between the state agricultural college and Oregon State Normal School was in the offing for Thanksgiving Day at the OAC football grounds.
+This proved inaccurate both with respect to timing and location, as the two college squads met on the gridiron on Friday, November 17, 1893, in Monmouth, Oregon.
+Playing in bad weather before a scant crowd of just 300 fans, the Aggies extended their record to 2-0 with a decisive 36–22 victory.

 Right halfback Brady Burnett was again the most effective offensive weapon for the Aggies as he ran the ball effectively behind the stout right side of the offensive line, with one observer noting that OAC "outplayed their opponents in every particular" by making use of "scientific playing" while the Monmouths "relied upon their muscle."

 OSNS ran the ball effectively behind a "rolling wedge," with their halfbacks Bilyeu and Brodie both credited with outstanding games rushing the football.
-An early OAC score and conversion was answered by Monmouth's Bilyeu, who scored a four-point touchdown, with the subsequent kick for two-points after touchdown failing to leave the score OAC 6, OSNS 4.
+An early OAC score and conversion was answered by Monmouth's Bilyeu, who scored a four-point touchdown, with the subsequent kick for two-points after touchdown failing — leaving the score OAC 6, OSNS 4.
 The teams traded scores with the score standing Aggies 18, Monmouths 10 as the 45-minute first half came to a close.

 A ten-minute intermission followed, with the spectators spending their time cheering and blowing horns in anticipation of second half action.

 Monmouth received the ball to open the second half and drove it the length of the field in six minutes, scoring a 4-point touchdown and 2-point conversion kick to cut the Aggies' lead to 18-16.
 The Monmouth team could not hold, however, with the Aggies quickly answering with a Brady Burnett run around end to score his fourth touchdown of the day, extending the lead to 24-16.
 Yet another Burnett touchdown followed, a 100-yard run coming on a reverse play in which his backfield mate Nash ran the ball one way before handing it off to Burnett, who streaked around end in the other direction.